-- a dedicated hours for the performance of their representative duties, which correspond to working hours and are paid as such.
-The number of hours varies between 10 and 24 hours per month depending on the type of mandate and the size of the firm; and
+- dedicated hours for the performance of their representative duties, which correspond to working hours and are paid as such.
+The number of hours varies between 10 and 24 per month depending on the type of mandate and the size of the firm; and

-- b protection from dismissal throughout the term of the mandate and for a period of six months after its expiry.
+- protection from dismissal throughout the term of the mandate and for a period of six months after its expiry.
 Consequently, the employer must consult the works council and then procure authorisation from the labour inspector before dismissing staff representatives.

 xi DATA PROTECTION